rapid7/insightconnect-workflows/workflows/Artifact_Examples/help.md

 # Description

-This uses an API Trigger with each of the DataTypes.
-The workflow then has different Actions to see how to work with that data.
+This workflow demonstrates how to use various data types within InsightConnect.
+It uses an API Trigger for manual input and then prints artifact cards displaying the various data types and their values.

 # Key Features